 A positive-minded person has the following six key traits:

-- Mindfulness — staying aware and mindful at the moment.
+- Mindfulness — staying aware and mindful in the moment.

 - Optimism — keeping the hopes up about good outcomes.

 - Gratitude — appreciating life’s goodies, and being thankful.

 - Resilience — bouncing back strongly after falling down.

 - Acceptance — accepting that it is only human to fail.

 - Honesty — remaining upright at all times, in public and alone.

 There’s a cool mnemonic to remember those six qualities: MOGRAH, from the first letters.